ceviixx/umami-wp-connect/README.md

 ---

-*Umami Connect is an independent WordPress plugin and is not officially affiliated with Umami Analytics.*
+*umami Connect is an independent WordPress plugin and is not officially affiliated with Umami Analytics.*